 I felt it was important to include more than just my normal work.
 During the first lockdown of the pandemic, I found myself longing to shoot anything at all.
 I found so many new things to experiment with and it only felt right to include those adventures in here too.
 After all, they’re a part of the story.

 I’ve gotten the chance to interact with some of the most amazing people this year.
 I’ve met new people unexpectedly and had friendships come out of places I would never have expected, some of which have been the greatest thing to happen to me in the longest time.
 This is their story too.
-These people are so dear to me, and the moments I’ve shared with every single one of them will be cherished in my heart until the day I am no longer on this earth.
+These people are so dear to me, and the moments I’ve shared with every single one of them will be cherished forever.

 As a collective whole, this gallery appears to be a combination of scenes from a vast array of adventures.
 From my perspective, it’s the picture book of my own adventure with all of you.